apigee-127/sway/docs/README.md

 ## Installation

-swagger-core-api is available for both Node.js and the browser.
+sway is available for both Node.js and the browser.
 Installation instructions for each environment are below.

 ### Browser